Birbhum district: Geography

 Situated between 23° 32' 30" (right above the tropic of cancer) and 24° 35' 0" north latitude and 87° 5' 25" and 88° 1' 40" east longitudes, and about 4545 km2 in area, this district is triangular.
 River Ajay forms the southern base and the apex of the triangle points north.
 The river forms the boundary between the districts of Birbhum and Bardhaman.
 The state of Jharkhand is at the northern and the western border of Birbhum and Murshidabad is at the east.

 Geographically, this area lies at the northeastern end of the Chota Nagpur Plateau, as it slopes down and merges with the alluvial plains of the Ganges.
-In the district there is only hilly area of natural rock formation situated near Dubrajpur town called Mama Bhagne Pahar (Hill).
+In the district there is only hilly area of natural rock formation situated near Dubrajpur town called Mama Bhagne Pahar (Hills).
 The western portion of the district is historically known as Vajjabhumi or Bajrabhumi.
 It is an undulating upland that is generally barren.
 The comparatively more fertile eastern portion, constituting the northeastern Rarh region, merges with the Gangetic plain.
 Vajjabhumi is included in the Rarh region, and the rest of Rarh is called Sumha to differentiate it from Vajjabhumi.